History of South America: Inca

 Holding their capital at the great puma-shaped city of Cuzco, the Inca civilization dominated the Andes region from 1438 to 1533.
 Known as Tawantin suyu, or "the land of the four regions," in Quechua, the Inca civilization was highly distinct and developed.
 Inca rule extended to nearly a hundred linguistic or ethnic communities, some 9 to 14 million people connected by a 25,000-kilometre road system.
 Cities were built with precise, unmatched stonework, constructed over many levels of mountain terrain.
 Terrace farming was a useful form of agriculture.
 There is evidence of excellent metalwork and successful skull surgery in Inca civilization.
 The Inca had no written language, but used quipu, a system of knotted strings, to record information.
+Ongoing Kiphu research suggests that the Inca used a phonetic system as a form of writing in the kiphu.
+Francisco Pizarro led the Spanish Conquest, which eventually led to the fall of the Incan Empire through the spread of disease and internal strife.

 Arawak and Carib civilizations

-The Arawak lived along the eastern coast of South America, from present-day Guayana to as far south as what is now Brazil.
-Explorer Christopher Columbus described them at first encounter as a peaceful people, although the Arawak had already dominated other local groups such as the Ciboney.
+The Arawak lived along the eastern coast of South America, from present-day Guyana to as far south as what is now Brazil.
+Explorer Christopher Columbus described them at first encounter as a peaceful people, having already dominated other local groups such as the Ciboney.
 The Arawak had, however, come under increasing military pressure from the Carib, who are believed to have left the Orinoco river area to settle on islands and the coast of the Caribbean Sea.
 Over the century leading up to Columbus' arrival in the Caribbean archipelago in 1492, the Carib are believed to have displaced many of the Arawak who previously settled the island chains.
 The Carib also encroached on Arawak territory in what is modern Guyana.

 The Carib were skilled boatbuilders and sailors who owed their dominance in the Caribbean basin to their military skills.
 The Carib war rituals included cannibalism; they had a practice of taking home the limbs of victims as trophies.

 It is not known how many indigenous peoples lived in Venezuela and Colombia before the Spanish Conquest; it may have been approximately one million, including groups such as the Auaké, Caquetio, Mariche, and Timoto-cuicas.
 The number of people fell dramatically after the Conquest, mainly due to high mortality rates in epidemics of infectious Eurasian diseases introduced by the explorers, who carried them as an endemic disease.
 There were two main north–south axes of pre-Columbian population; producing maize in the west and manioc in the east.
 Large parts of the llanos plains were cultivated through a combination of slash and burn and permanent settled agriculture.